Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

-The classification is thus reduced to a problem of classifying germs up to composition as follows: let \begin{itemize} \item $\cal G_k$ be the set of germs of functions $\lambda$ with a zero of order exactly $k$ at the origin. \end{itemize} Let the set $\U_{k+1}$ of $(k+1)$-st roots of unity $\zeta$ act on $\cal G_k$ by pre-composition (right-composition) with multiplication by $\zeta$.
-Let
+The classification is thus reduced to a problem of classifying germs of functions $\lambda$ up to composition as follows: let \begin{itemize} \item $\cal G_k$ be the set of germs of functions $\lambda$ with $\lambda(\delta) \sim (k+1)\delta^k$ as $\delta\to 0$. \item $\Xi_k$ be the group of germs $\xi$ that commute with the rotation by $2\pi/(k+1)$ and such that $\xi'(0)=1$. \end{itemize} Then $\Xi_k$ acts on $\cal G_k$ by right-composition.
+In this language, \Cref{prop:class} can be rephrased as: \begin{corollary} The modulus space of germs of unitary generic 1-parameter unfoldings of codimension $k$ parabolic vector fields, up to conjugacy by a unipotent change of variable and parameter, is naturally in bijection with $\cal G_k/\Xi_k$. \end{corollary}